Agent Settings

 | Tool Interactions | 5 – 100 | 30 | Max tool call/result pairs kept in context |

 Changing any slider automatically switches the preset to Custom.
-Pick a preset button to reset all three values.
+Pick a preset button to reset all values.

 Tip: Start with Balanced.
 Only increase if your agent loses track of earlier context in long sessions.
 Reduce to Minimal for simple, repetitive tasks to save on token costs.